mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   export default AnswerOption;
 {% endhighlight %}

 This component consists of a list item with a radio button and label.
 There is one new concept introduced here on line 10; the `checked` property is a comparison statement.
-This value will be a boolean (true or false) based on the condition.
+This value will be a boolean (true or false) based on whether the answer selected is equal to the answer option type.

 ### Bringing the components together
-We will now bring these components together within the Quiz component.
-Create a new file named Quiz.js in the components directory.
+We will now bring these components together within the `Quiz` component.
+Create a new file named `Quiz.js` in the components directory.
 And paste in the following import statements:

 {% highlight text %}
   import React from 'react';